The Voluntary Codes and Standards Project

 At this site, you will find course modules that are intended to provide all the materials needed to support one or more class sessions on a topic that would typically be taught in traditional courses, but using an example from the world of nongovernmental standard-setting organizations.
-The modules are organized around three issues or topics:
+The modules are organized around four issues or topics:

 (1) Standard essential patents, drawing on a case study of an intellectual property dispute between Microsoft and Motorola.

 (2) Incorporation by reference, the process by which federal agencies build into their public regulations the standards developed by nongovernmental standard-setting organizations;

 (3) Risk regulation, incorporating a lesson about private standards into the teaching of the Supreme Court’s Benzene decision; and

 (4) Federal preemption, drawing on a case study of federal efficiency standards and local green building code requirements;

 The modules variously include selected readings, teaching notes, slides, supplemental videos, and discussion questions.

 In addition, this website’s reading room provides helpful background information on codes-and-standards issues as well as other readings that are useful for interested faculty or students.